limijd/nvim-pro-kit/README.md

 By default the installer creates a symbolic link from `<repo>/nvim` to your Neovim config directory (typically `~/.config/nvim`), so the repository layout remains untouched.
 Pass `--copy` to copy the files instead, `--force` to overwrite an existing config, or `--target DIR` to install somewhere else.

 After linking you can start Neovim immediately, even on an offline machine.

+## 🧰 Tools

+The `tools/` directory ships portable binaries and fonts required by the configuration so that a fresh machine can bootstrap Neovim without reaching the internet.
+Each tool is stored under a versioned folder (for example `tools/fzf/0.65.2/`) containing upstream release archives alongside their SHA256 sums.
+Current snapshots include:

+- Neovim AppImages for multiple architectures under `tools/nvim/`;
+- command-line helpers such as `fzf`, `fd`, `ripgrep`, and `delta`;
+- patched Nerd Fonts suitable for terminal glyph rendering.

+To use the bundled binaries:

+1. Pick the archive that matches your platform (for example `nvim-linux-x86_64.0.11.4.appimage`).
+2. Extract or mark it executable as required by the upstream release.
+3. Point the relevant `NVIM_PRO_KIT_<TOOL>` environment variable at the unpacked binary when you want the runtime to prefer the vendored artifact.

+The checksums shipped next to each archive allow you to verify integrity before installing.
+When updating a tool, drop the new archive and checksum into the appropriate versioned folder, keeping older releases available if multiple environments rely on them.

 ## 🔧 External Tool Configuration